kwaldenphd/python-anaconda/README.md

 69. Anytime we call the `logging.debug()` function, the configuration information from the start of the file governs the log formatting and messages.

-<blockquote>QX: What happens when we run this program?
+<blockquote>Q4: What happens when we run this program?
 What kinds of log messages do we get, and what information do they give us?</blockquote>

-<blockquote>QX: Is this program doing what we expect?
+<blockquote>Q5: Is this program doing what we expect?
 Where would you go next with debugging or addressing the error?</blockquote>

 ## But why can't I debug using `print()`